ParthBotre/hackutd_25/README.md

 ## 📖 Usage Guide

-### 1. Generate a Mockup
+### 1. Chat with AI Assistant

 1. Open the dashboard at `http://localhost:3000`
+2. Use the chat interface to:
+   - Ask questions about product management
+   - Get suggestions for features
+   - Query JIRA tickets: "How many tickets are in progress?"
+   - Check project status: "What tickets are unassigned?"
+   - Request to fetch README: "fetch readme" to load your tech stack context
+3. Chat supports **full markdown** formatting:
+   - **Bold text** with `**text**`
+   - *Italic text* with `*text*`
+   - `Inline code` with backticks
+   - Code blocks with triple backticks
+   - Lists, headers, and more!

-2. Enter a project name (optional)
+### 2. Generate a Mockup (Two-Step Process)

-3. Describe your desired mockup in the prompt field.
-Be specific about:
-   - Layout requirements
+1. Ask the AI to create something: "Create a login page" or "Build a dashboard"
+2. **Step 1 - Suggestions**: AI will provide 3-5 feature suggestions for Version 1
+3. Review the suggestions and respond:
-   - Features to include
+   - "Yes, proceed" or "looks good" to continue
-   - Visual style preferences
-   - Target audience
-4. Click "Generate Mockup"
+   - Provide modifications: "Add a dark mode toggle"
+4. **Step 2 - Generation**: AI generates the HTML mockup with your approved features
-5. Wait for AI to generate your mockup (15-30 seconds)
+5. Wait for the mockup to generate (15-30 seconds)

 **Example Prompts**:
-- "Create a modern landing page for a fintech SaaS product with a hero section, features grid, and pricing table"
+- "Create a modern landing page for a fintech SaaS product"
-- "Design a dashboard for a project management tool with sidebar navigation, task cards, and progress charts"
+- "Build a dashboard for a project management tool"
-- "Build a product page for an e-commerce site with image gallery, product details, and add to cart button"
+- "Design a product page for an e-commerce site"

+**Important**: The AI only generates mockups when you explicitly ask using keywords like: create, build, make, generate, design, develop.
+Otherwise, it acts as a normal chatbot.

+### 3. View JIRA Dashboard

+1. Click the "JIRA Board" button in the dashboard header
+2. View all your JIRA tickets organized by status (To Do, In Progress, QA, Done)
+3. Filter tickets by status
+4. Click on any ticket to see details and open in JIRA
+5. The chatbot has live access to this data - ask it questions!

+**Example Questions for Chatbot**:
+- "How many tickets are in progress?"
+- "What tasks are in QA?"
+- "Show me unassigned tickets"
+- "What's the status breakdown?"

-### 2. View and Edit Mockups
+### 4. View and Edit Mockups

 1. **Preview Tab**: View the rendered HTML mockup in real-time
 2. **HTML Code Tab**: View and copy the HTML source code